-Danger of death due to lack of alarm signal The device only issues alarms in measuring mode.
-As soon you access the menu, alarms are no longer triggered.
+Risk to life due to absence of alarm

+The device only issues alarms in measuring mode.
+As soon you open the menu, alarms are no longer triggered.

-- Only change the settings outside of explosive areas and away from toxic or low-oxygen atmospheres. - 2.
+- Only adjust settings in areas where there is no risk of explosion and where there is no toxic or low-oxygen atmosphere. - 2.
 Select Settings from the menu.